 If you are already an Uber driver and have been arrested for DUI, you should be able to keep driving unless your license is suspended or you are convicted of the DUI charge.
 You need to fight the charge immediately—and request a hearing with the DMV about your license.

-If you are applying to drive for Uber and already have a DUI on your record, you could get approved in some cases but it’s difficult.
+If you are applying to drive for Uber and already have a DUI on your record, you could get approved in some cases, but it’s complicated.
 Usually, you have to wait until the DUI is at least 10 years old to drive for Uber or Lyft, although there are exceptions.

 Below we’ll look at:

 What are Uber and Lyft’s Background Requirements for a DUI?

 Neither company offers an exception of any kind.

 Both companies also have policies against hiring convicted felons, which means you could be prevented from driving for them with a felony DUI on your record, even if it was more than 10 years ago.
 However, Uber has recently started hiring some non-violent felons, which could allow you to qualify.

 - You are not allowed to drive for Uber if you have had a DUI in the past 10 years.
 Many rideshare blogs say the rule is seven years, but in California, Uber uses a 10-year rule, which matches how long the state leaves a DUI on your driver record.

 - You can have no more than three traffic violations in the past three years